Rashaali84/Eye-See-You/development-strategy.md

 **As a team we need to have a repository where all team members have access on,and we need to have a clear abstract about the whole project , clear detailed issues and user-stories as well .**

-- Pick on of the team members to be the team owner .
+- Pick one of the team members to be the team owner .
-- Create a parent repository on the of the team members git-hub account to be the owner .
+- Create a parent repository on one of the team members git-hub account to be the owner .
 - Add other team members as collaborators .
 - Work on the development strategy.
 - Create a project board .